- Original / Generic tool comparison

 CGrid III (Molex)

-Very similar to the SL series mentioned above, except cheaper and lacking latching options.
-These are a good choice for those looking for something in the form of “DuPont” style connectors, but better quality, and unable to stomach the punishing cost of Amphenol Mini-PV.
+Very similar to the SL series mentioned above, except cheaper, lower quality and lacking latching options.
+These are an option for those looking for something in the form of “DuPont” style connectors, but better quality, and cheaper than genuine Mini-PV connectors.

 The design of the contacts is distinctly different to SL.
 They crimp more like Mini-PV contacts with an ‘O’ crimp on the insulation.